 Helping Your Family Through Separation and Divorce

 Divorce can be one of the most stressful and difficult times for you and your family.
-At Murray Law Offices, our legal services attorneys have been helping men and women throughout Horry and Georgetown counties for more than a decade.
+At Murray Law Group, LLC, our legal services attorneys have been helping men and women throughout Horry and Georgetown counties for more than a decade.
 We understand that divorce is not just a legal process, but an emotional and financial one too.
 Divorce does not just affect you and your spouse, but your children and your entire family.
 In every divorce case, from the simple and uncontested cases to issues surrounding contested custody actions and multimillion-dollar estates, comes with a unique story.
 That is why we take the time to listen to our clients and strive to customize a plan that takes into consideration all of the factors that your case presents.

 We believe in providing very focused attention to our new client process.
 As a possible new client, you will meet with an attorney on your first visit to our office.
 This helps us to properly evaluate your situation.
 Though we handle a broad spectrum of divorce cases, from short-term marriages to complex cases with contested custody and large marital assets, we do not take every case that comes through our door.
 We will only work with a client if we feel that we are a good fit for their needs.
 We do this to offer the level of time and care that your case needs.

 We know that going through a divorce can make life feel out of control for our clients.
 We do everything we can to involve them in the process, answer their questions, and educate them so they can make the best decisions possible for their divorce and their family.
-You’ll find the support and understand you need here at Murray Law Offices.
+You’ll find the support and understand you need here at Murray Law Group, LLC.

 Understanding South Carolina Separation and Divorce Law